 - Helps us feel more empathy (connection to others from a place of deep understanding)

 Mindfulness gives us greater control over our bodies and minds, consequently allowing us to better manage our moods, urges, and impulses.
 The ability to stop and think things through before reacting not only serves us well, but also benefits others in our lives.

 Because mindfulness involves focused concentration, it also has been shown to improve memory, focus/concentration, and productivity (it’s great for ADD/ADHD).

 In our work together mindfulness sets the foundation for everything we do; it is the underlying framework for therapy.
 At times it won’t seem like we’re doing mindfulness at all because this framework can be quite subtle- something as simple as paying attention to the breath as you’re talking about an upsetting experience, having awareness of where in the body sensation is arising as you’re feeling a powerful emotion, or working to be less judgmental and more open-minded about a particular experience- allowing yourself to see a challenging experience from multiple angles.

 Sometimes it may be quite obvious that we are practicing mindfulness.
 I might say, “What if we try a mindfulness meditation right now?” or “Let’s practice how we can bring mindfulness into this conversation with your boss to make it go a bit smoother.”

 You might be someone who is interested in integrating yoga therapy into our talk therapy sessions, and yoga too, is a mindfulness practice.

-I invite you to schedule a free 30-minute consultation today (face-to-face or via phone) to see if taking a holistic and mindful approach to therapy would benefit you.
+I invite you to schedule a free 10-minute phone consultation today to see if taking a holistic and mindful approach to therapy would benefit you.
 I offer mindfulness-based therapy in my office and via online counseling.

 Mindfulness is not to be missed!